VeritasSoftware/AspNetCore.ApiGateway/README.md

 in the **appsettings.json**, read it using a Config Service,

-and pass it to the Api Orchestrator in the below Create method.
+and pass it to the Api Orchestrator in the Create method.

 Read [**more**](/Docs/README_ConfigSettings.md).